The fungi kingdom is an essential part of the Earth’s ecosystem and integral for its health and survival.

 Additionally, not all pinhead and hyphal knots produce mature mushrooms.
 The environment is crucial to its evolution and whether a mushrooms life cycle will be completed.

-The fruiting body – the iconic portion of the mushroom - consists of the cap, scales, gills and within the gills are a new generation of spores, ready to be released for the next mushroom life cycle.
+The fruiting body – the iconic part of the mushroom - consists of the cap, scales, gills and within the gills are a new generation of mushroom spores, ready to be released for the next mushroom life cycle.

 This is the stage in the mushroom life cycle when the mushroom is fully grown and harvested.